stevenlaidlaw/SimpleDonut/README.md

 # SimpleDonut
-Library for building simple, static SVG donut charts based on percentages.
+Library for building simple, static SVG donut charts.
 I built this for use in my own projects when I couldn't find anything simple that could do it for me.

 ## Usage
 Include the simpledonut.js file in your html: